Apgar Scoring

 Questions often test recognition of which Apgar component triggers immediate intervention first (especially pulse and respirations).

-• Assess pulse by apical auscultation or umbilical base palpation and count accurately.
+- Assess pulse by apical auscultation or umbilical base palpation and count accurately; expected newborn heart rate is about 110 to 160 bpm.

-• Assess color pattern, distinguishing expected acrocyanosis from central cyanosis.
+- Assess color pattern, distinguishing expected care-of-common-problems-in-the-newborn (including acrocyanosis that can persist in early days) from central cyanosis.

 Nursing Interventions